lorrli274/next/lessons/community/SQLAlchemy/18-Using Subqueries.md

-The [`Query`](http://docs.sqlalchemy.org/query.html#sqlalchemy.orm.query.Query "sqlalchemy.orm.query.Query") is suitable for generating statements which can be used as subqueries.
+The [`Query`](http://docs.sqlalchemy.org/query.html#sqlalchemy.orm.query.Query "sqlalchemy.orm.query.Query") is suitable for generating statements which can be used as **subqueries**.
 Suppose we wanted to load `User` objects along with a count of how many `Address` records each user has.
 The best way to generate SQL like this is to get the count of addresses grouped by user ids, and JOIN to the parent.
 In this case we use a LEFT OUTER JOIN so that we get rows back for those users who don't have any addresses, e.g.:

 ```sql
 SELECT users.*, adr_count.address_count FROM users LEFT OUTER JOIN